boguscoder/cv/readme.md

 :  **React/ReactNative:** <Fill>

 :  **C#:** Couple of years of professional app development targeting .Net Framework.
 In free time I'm closely following evolution of .Net Core, .Net Standard and ASP.Net Core.
-Huge fan of SignalR, BenchmarkDotNet and Xamarin Android/ iOS (less of Xamarin Forms).
+Huge fan of SignalR, BenchmarkDotNet and Xamarin Android/iOS (less of Xamarin Forms).
 Weird hobby: studying CoreFX sources.

 :  **Java:** 3+ years of Android apps development in both Java 7 and 8.
 Accustomed to both ant and gradle, ivy-friendly.
 Luckily no exposure to 'enterprise' Java world :)